-- Make sure the organization name listed in Part 1 is the legal name of the organization - Check that the name of the organization is consistent throughout the application, cover letter and supporting documents
+- Make sure the organization name listed in Part 1 is the legal name of the organization. - Check that the name of the organization is consistent throughout the application, cover letter and supporting documents.

 Part 2.
-Type(s) of Recognition Requested \Box If the organization or authorized officer have never applied before, "N/A" is written on the first line. \Box If the organization or authorized officer has ever applied before this information is disclosed on the application.
-Best Practice Tip!
-If the organization or an application previously submitted by the authorized officer have been previously disapproved or terminated, be sure to include the requested details on the form and to address the reasons for disproval or termination in an addendum.
+Type(s) of Recognition Requested

+$\Box$ If the organization or authorized officer have never applied before, "N/A" is written on the first line. $\Box$ If the organization or authorized officer has ever applied before this information is disclosed on the application.

+• If the organization or an application previously submitted by the authorized officer have been previously disapproved or terminated, be sure to include the requested details on the form and to address the reasons for disproval or termination in an addendum.
 Include supporting documentation if needed.

 Part 3.
-Information About Organization ☐ The applicant checked all appropriate answer boxes in this section Best Practice Tips!
-The following questions relate to basic eligibility for recognition.
-Therefore, any erroneous boxes checked "no" will likely result in disapproval or a request for evidence.
-Does your organization have current non-profit status?
-Is your organization a religious, charitable, social service, or similar organization?
-Does your organization serve primarily low-income and indigent clients?
-Is your organization a federal tax-exempt organization Part 4.
-Information about Organization's Immigration Law Practice ☐ The applicant checked all appropriate boxes indicating that they attached the requested documents. ☐ The applicant checked all appropriate answer boxes in this section Part 5.
-Renewal of Recognition (Skip) Part 6.
-Information About Organization's Accredited Representative(s) \Box The applicant indicates that they have included at least one application for staff accreditation with the recognition application and written in the name(s) of the applicant(s).
+Information About Organization

+☐ The applicant checked all appropriate answer boxes in this section.

+- The following questions relate to basic eligibility for recognition.
+Therefore, any erroneous boxes checked "no" will likely result in disapproval or a request for evidence. - o Does your organization have current non-profit status? - o Is your organization a religious, charitable, social service, or similar organization? - o Does your organization serve primarily low-income and indigent clients? - Only federal tax-exempt organizations are eligible for recognition.
+If your organization is not yet a tax-exempt organization, provide proof that you have applied for tax-exempt status with the IRS.
+Once approved you will need to submit a copy of the IRS determination letter to the DOJ R & A Program when received.

+Part 4.
+Information about Organization's Immigration Law Practice

+- ☐ The applicant checked all appropriate boxes indicating that they attached the requested documents. - ☐ The applicant checked all appropriate answer boxes in this section.

+Part 5.
+Renewal of Recognition (Skip)

+Part 6.
+Information About Organization's Accredited Representative(s)

+$\Box$ The applicant indicates that they have included at least one application for staff accreditation with the recognition application and written in the name(s) of the applicant(s).

 Part 7.
-Extension of Recognition (Skip - if requesting more than one location see Extension
+Extension of Recognition (Skip - if requesting more than one location see Extension Checklist)